 These are some important best practices to keep in mind when setting up and using Beacon in your school:

 Be mindful of access levels.
-Super Counselors are for those school officials with the technical knowledge and authority to see and edit information for the school, including self-harm and suicide-related information.
+Super Counselor permissions are for those school officials with the technical knowledge and authority to see and edit information for the school, including self-harm and suicide-related information.
 For more information on access levels, click here.

 Ensure all added Users are aware of your school's crisis/emergency protocol.
 All Users should be informed and trained about suicide prevention in general, your school's suicide prevention and/or emergency protocol, and how and when each User should respond to Beacon notifications.
 Ensure all added users are aware of your school’s crisis/emergency protocol.
 All users should be informed and trained about suicide prevention in general, your school’s suicide prevention and/or emergency protocol, and how and when each user should respond to Beacon notifications.
 It is a best practice to conduct training on these topics before adding new users to Beacon, as well as to conduct ongoing training throughout the school year.
 Everyone can use a refresher!

 Keep Settings and User Roles Updated.
 Staff and their roles can change.
 Remember to disable Users and/or change access levels as appropriate.